3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Abstract

 \section{Abstract}

-Hilbert-Space Fundamentalism (HSF) states that the only fundamental structures are the state vector and the Hamiltonian, and everything else, including the 3D-space, a preferred basis, and a preferred factorization of the Hilbert space, emerge uniquely.
+Hilbert-Space Fundamentalism (HSF) states that the only fundamental structures are the quantum state vector and the Hamiltonian, and from them everything else emerge uniquely, including the 3D-space, a preferred basis, and a preferred factorization of the Hilbert space.

 In this article it is shown that whenever such a structure emerges from the Hamiltonian and the state vector alone, if it is physically relevant, it is not unique.

 Moreover, HSF leads to strange effects like ``passive'' travel in time and in alternative realities, realized simply by passive transformations of the Hilbert space.